 Note: Depressed or anxious people should not have forms of counselling or psychotherapy that concentrates on the past and encourages introspection or emotional arousal.
 Research shows this is often unintentionally harmful.

-> Find out more by reading: How to lift depression... fast
+> Find out more with the best-seller: How to lift depression... fast

 Written without jargon and full of practical advice, this best-selling book is easy-to-read and ideal for anyone who either suffers from depression, or who would like to help others who do.